 Furniture to put the aquarium on

-While small aquariums up to a maximum of 60 l can be put on an ordinary cabinet or table (however, it is worth strengthening them), larger aquariums should definitely stand on dedicated cabinets.
-They are properly reinforced and made of materials that are more resistant to flooding than ordinary furniture.
+While small aquariums (let’s say up to 60 l) can be put on an ordinary cabinet or table (however, it is worth strengthening them), larger aquariums should definitely stand on dedicated cabinets.
+Such cabinets are properly reinforced and made of materials that are more resistant to flooding than ordinary furniture.
 The visual aspect is also important.
 The cabinet matching the lid of the tank will simply look beautiful.
 In the case of large tanks, the best solution is to order a durable, steel frame, which can then be enclosed with furniture boards.

 Where to put the aquarium?